ibm-cloud-docs/cloud-activity-tracker/activity_tracker_ov.md

 {:codeblock: .codeblock}
 {:tip: .tip}
 {:download: .download}
+{:important: .important}
+{:note: .note}

-# About
+# About {{site.data.keyword.cloudaccesstrailshort}}
 {: #activity_tracker_ov}

-Use the {{site.data.keyword.cloudaccesstrailfull}} service to track how applications interact with the {{site.data.keyword.Bluemix}} services.
+Use the {{site.data.keyword.cloudaccesstrailfull}} service to track how applications interact with the {{site.data.keyword.cloud_notm}} services.
 Use {{site.data.keyword.cloudaccesstrailshort}} to monitor for abnormal activity, and comply with regulatory audit requirements.
 The events that are collected comply with the Cloud Auditing Data Federation (CADF) standard.
 {:shortdesc}

 * {{site.data.keyword.cloudaccesstrailshort}} offers high-level security governance for your IT resources in the cloud.